 NBA Playoffs: Bucks' Starting Lineup Against Heat

-The Miami Heat and Milwaukee Bucks will once again be in action on Monday evening in Milwaukee, Wisconsin.
+The Milwaukee Bucks had their heart crushed by the Miami Heat last season during the second round of the Eastern Conference Playoffs.

-The game went into overtime in Game 1 on Saturday afternoon for the first game of the NBA Playoffs, and while Jimmy Butler hit a buzzer-beater to go to overtime, Khris Middelton hit the dagger for the Bucks to win 109-107.
+However, this season, they are up 2-0 on the Heat and head to Maimi for Game 3 on Thursday.

-For Monday's game, the Bucks have announced their starting lineup, and the full lineup can be seen in a post below from FantasyLabs NBA.
+The Bucks have announced their starting lineup for the night, and the full lineup can be seen in a post below from FantasyLabs NBA.

-More on the Miami Heat and the game can be read here.
+The Milwaukee Bucks are 1.5-point favorites on Thursday for Game 3 in Miami against the Heat, according to FanDuel.

 Related stories on NBA basketball